KonranConfusion/Inuktitut-and-Latin-EarthBound/README.md

 # Why is project like MOTHER 1+2 Translation
 It isn't that important, but the idea of making a translation that barely anyone on starmen.net can play is a golden idea.
 This makes it important enough to make this a big deal.
 # Current People Involved
-Currently it is: Polinym and LastStarmenSuper
+Currently it is: Polinym and LastStarmanSuper